mhendrey/sketchnu/docs/source/helpers.rst

-The :code:`parallel_add` function takes a user-defined function, :code:`process_q_item`, which turns an item from the queue into an iterable of records with each record being an iterable of elements (bytes) that are to be added to the sketch.
+The :code:`parallel_add` function takes a user-defined function, :code:`process_q_item`, which turns an item from the queue into an iterable of records with each record being an iterable of elements (bytes) that are to be added to the sketch or a Dict whose keys are the bytes and values are the counts associated with that key.
+Using the Dict method will be faster if the average number of counts for a given key is greater than 1.

 When using :code:`parallel_add`, the sketches are placed into shared memory which then subprocess can access to parallelize the data processing, but also during the